Subcribe

 Nurturing nature inside the city limits

-Tartu’s most famous green spaces — Toome Hill Park and the Tartu University botanical garden — both date back hundreds of years, demonstrating just how long Tartu has valued urban nature.
-The Emajõgi River runs right through Tartu, making it easy to explore the great outdoors on forested walking paths without ever leaving town.
+Tartu’s most famous green spaces — Toome Hill Park and the Tartu University botanical garden — date back hundreds of years, demonstrating how long Tartu has valued urban nature.
+The Emajõgi River runs through Tartu, making exploring the great outdoors on forested walking paths easy without ever leaving town.

-As part of its Capital of Culture 2024 plan, Tartu aims to revitalize the city’s parks, boost urban biodiversity, and create an environment where plants, small animals, insects, and people can all co-exist.
+As part of its Capital of Culture 2024 plan, Tartu revitalized the city’s parks, boosted urban biodiversity, and created an environment where plants, small animals, insects, and people can coexist.